IRS Forms

 Keep Your Election Alive, Compliance That Prevents Revocation

-The IRS can revoke an 8274 election, and revocation can be retroactive.
+The IRS can revoke an 8274 election, and the revocation is permanent.
 Two specific triggers matter most.
-First, failure to file Forms W‑2 for two consecutive years, combined with failure to furnish requested information within 60 days of an IRS request, allows the IRS to revoke the election.
-Second, once revoked, that revocation generally applies retroactively to the start of the two year period, which can create a surprise employer FICA bill with penalties and interest.
+First, failure to file Forms W‑2 for two years or more, combined with failure to furnish requested information within 60 days of an IRS request, allows the IRS to revoke the election.
+Second, once revoked, per the Form 8274 instructions the revocation is permanent going forward, and the organization cannot re-elect later.
+Stay current on W‑2 filings and respond to any IRS information request inside the 60-day window to keep the election in force.

 Practical recordkeeping standards